apache/incubator-seata/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request

 about: Suggest an idea for Seata

-Please do not use this issue template to report security vulnerabilities but refer to our [security policy](https://github.com/seata/seata/security/policy).
+notice: Please do not use this issue template to report security vulnerabilities but refer to our [security policy](https://github.com/seata/seata/security/policy).

 ---